Leadership Development — It’s About Capacity, Not Just Competencies

 For this reason, focusing solely on leadership competencies is inherently limited.
 It’s like adding new software programs without upgrading the overall operating system.
 Every new Level of Development-in-Action is like an upgrade to the overall operating system.

 We’ve written about how important it is to really get that Awareness ≠ Change, and we direct you to that article for more detail.
 Integration of any new skill requires practice, ongoing short cycles of action and reflection.
 No one thinks they will get better at a sport or musical instrument simply because they attend a workshop.
 They know they need focused practice to integrate those skills.
 But somehow the usual approach to Training & Development is different from this.
 People attend courses and get certificates for skills they have not yet integrated.
 At the end of any short course, nothing has really happened yet.
 There are not yet new neural pathways.
-The participants aren’t yet primed to actually think and then act differently.
-Yet their organizations do not require them to engage in ongoing cycles of action and reflection.
-The essential elements of those trainings are not built into performance dialogues or in other ways “baked into” the culture.
-Optimal development requires an organizational focus on building capacity.
+The participants aren’t yet primed to think and then act differently.
+Yet their organizations generally do not require them to engage in ongoing cycles of action and reflection that will integrate the new learning.
+Further, the essential elements of those trainings are not built into performance dialogues or in other ways “baked in” to the culture.
+And senior leaders do not often hold themselves and others accountable to model the new skills and language, or to hold others accountable for the same.
+Optimal development requires an organizational focus on building capacity, yet most Training & Development efforts are sadly disconnected from the operational part of the organization.

-But, we’ve saved the best part for last!
+We’ve saved the best part for last!
 People can develop.
-With the right training and support, they can increase their Level of Development-in-Action, and it doesn’t take long.
+With the right training and support, they can increase their Level of Development-in-Action, and it doesn’t have to take long.
 We have data to prove it.
 In one of our leadership development programs we had participants for about 40 hours of curriculum over nine months.
 We also assigned individual and small-group assignments between sessions.
-We used a pre-post measure of the ability to think effectively about complex leadership challenges from Theo Dawson’s wonderful Lectica organization called the Lectical Decision-Making Assessment (LDMA).
+We used a pre-post measure of the ability to think effectively about complex leadership challenges from Theo Dawson’s Lectica organization called the Lectical Decision-Making Assessment (LDMA).
 It’s a psychometrically sophisticated assessment that can’t be faked.
-(We know, because we created two sham participants in the program and tried to “game” the assessment and weren’t able to, No matter how hard you try, you can’t think at a higher level than you can think).
+(We know, because we created four sham participants in the program and tried to “game” the assessment and couldn’t.
+No matter how hard you try, you can’t think at a higher level than you can think).
 Over those nine months, with 40 hours of curriculum, the average developmental gain in the ability to think effectively about complex leadership challenges was equivalent to more than two full years of graduate school!
 Please click here for more information on this exciting research.

 In those 40 hours we also focused on competencies, including organizational culture, high performing teams, coaching, communications, and change management, always with an awareness of integrating capacity-building approaches to those leadership areas.

-Approaches that foster gradual positive stage shifts are called Vertical Development.
-They include how to think, rather than just what to think about.
+Approaches that foster gradual positive stage shifts are called Vertical Development, which we are defining the ability to cultivate broader, deeper, and more compassionate understanding, and then to embody that understanding in more wise, principled, effective, and sustainable action.
+Vertical Development approaches include how to think, rather than just what to think about.
 Our curriculum incorporated many capacity-building tools including Levels of Development-in-Action, Complexity, Polarity Thinking, Leadership Versatility, Mindfulness and Reflection, Perspective Taking & Seeking, Practical Neuroscience, and Contextual Thinking™.
 Contextual Thinking™ is our term for developing the cognitive habit of looking for the root cause of organizational behavior outside of individuals but within the organizational context (organizational culture, role clarity, goal alignment, access to resources, etc.) before attributing the cause to any internal qualities of those people.
-We made it clear that ongoing individual and collective reflection on a regular basis is absolutely necessary for building leadership capacity and included various structures to encourage it.
+We made it clear that ongoing individual and collective reflection on a regular basis is required for building leadership capacity and included various structures to encourage it.

 The reason for understanding the difference between competencies and capacity is to be able to focus on building developmental capacity, because it’s very do-able.
 It requires understanding Levels of Development-in-Action, as well as understanding what training approaches actually foster developmental gains.
 We had the privilege in that leadership program, working with approximately 30 cohorts of 25–30 leaders, to refine and hone curriculum until we knew what worked.

 There are situations “out there” and then there’s our internal meaning-making system that determines the extent to which we can take effective action.
 VUCA (volatility, uncertainty, complexity, ambiguity) is increasing, and the stakes are getting higher.
-The world needs higher-capacity leaders to address it.
+The world needs higher-capacity, later-stage leaders to address it.